 Try the Australian Antarctic Division's Working in Antarctica Quiz.
 While the quiz is a bit obvious, if you have not worked in Antarctica before it may give you an idea about what the work conditions are really like.

 The summer months in Antarctica, from about September until February, is a period of hectic activity.
 During this period many of the supervisors are on the ice and the last thing they are thinking about is hiring for the next season.
 However at this time the HR department is getting jobs listed and looking for early applications to produce short lists for the return of supervisors from the ice.
 The most active period of hiring for Antarctica is therefore around February through mid year.
-Hiring does happen year round, people don't pass medical, quit, or maybe even don't work out, but this period at the start of the year is when most hiring is done.
+Hiring does happen year round, people don't pass medicals, quit, or maybe even don't work out, but this period at the start of the year is when most hiring is done.

 There is a job you are qualified to do, you think you want to try working in Antarctica, and you've got an application letter.
 What else should you consider at this point?
 There are many applicants for every job, and not many jobs.
 It can be very hard to break in to working in Antarctica.
 Don't expect to get the job first time.
 If you're the sort of person that will get wound up about not getting the position first try, you're not cut out for it.
-Getting the job requires more than you abilities.
+Getting the job requires more than your abilities.
 Luck and timing is a big part.
 Keep trying.
 Don't forget there is a large (relative to the number of jobs) community of people that have successfully worked in Antarctica before, and they will always get preference over a first timer.
-Listen to the feed back you get from your application.
+Listen to the feedback you get from your application.
 If you get an interview you are a strong candidate, and unless the interviewer suggests otherwise, you are a good chance next time the job comes up - which will be soon because of the limited duration of these positions.
 You may also be an alternate.
-Many people pull out once confronted with an offer, or their family/partner convince them it isn't such a good idea.
+Many people pull out once confronted with an offer, or their family or partner convinces them it isn't such a good idea.
 I initially did not get a job my first try, but then did get an offer when the Old Hand who had been down before decided to go back to grad school and turned down the offer.

 Even once you get an offer it will be dependent on you passing a fairly stringent medical, which may include a psychological examination.
 If are going to winter and have wisdom teeth, there is a good chance they will have to come out.
 It used to be the case (and still might be) that the Australian program would even have medical practitioners have their appendix out!

-The Good and the Bad
+The Good and the Bad and Usually Ugly